kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I tweet about my suspicions about what is going on: https://x.com/1FRGVN/status/1845101018746343666, and include some fake accounts to describe what I'm seeing.

+### We take what we want

+- An aggressive message flies by "we take what we want", and the arrogant statement "we're hunters" flies by continuously.
+- The implication is that older men I saw on the beach do whatever they like to women and children in Denia.
+- Except, it turns out, they have to sedate us first.
+- So, aka Janet, my election volunteer, posts a random line on X; "Hunters".
+- I'm starting to see what's going on but it's difficult to think straight as I'm constantly drugged with something I'm ingesting in my apartment, or breathing in perhaps through the vents.

 ## Bullying at work

 - Polygon are more obviously building up to firing me.